Taaitaaiger/jlrs/README.md

 an FFI boundary is undefined behaviour.
 If you're not sure your code will never panic, wrap it with `std::panic::catch_unwind`.

-Most features provided by jlrs including accessing modules, calling functions, and borrowing array data require a `Global` or a frame.
-You can access these by creating an instance of `CCall` first.
+Many features provided by jlrs require a `Target`.
+This requires creating an instance of `CCall` first.
 Another method provided by `CCall` is `CCall::uv_async_send`, this method can be used to wake an `Base.AsyncCondition`.
 In particular, it can be used to write a `ccall`able function that does its actual work on another thread, returns early and then